 And specifically, if you have kids with an allergy to milk, chocolate wouldn’t be appropriate.
 In this case, plastic eggs are a great substitute for chocolate ones.
 They may not be edible, but there’s certainly no shortage of excitement when hunting for plastic Easter eggs filled with non-chocolate treats.

 Since we’re on a budget, let’s also consider some cost-efficient plastic egg fillers.
-One of my favorite zero-cost egg fillers, are written out rewards or coupons.
+One of my favorite low-cost egg fillers, are written out rewards or coupons.
 A little slip of paper in a plastic egg that reads “30 minutes of extra game time,” or “FaceTime with a friend” are just as exciting as typical Easter treats.
-And it literally costs you nothing.

 Or do your kids like to put jigsaw puzzles together?
 Buy a new puzzle and place 1-2 jigsaw pieces in each plastic egg.
 At the end of the hunt, or even as the hunt takes place, have your kids put the puzzle together.
 This promotes family time and teamwork, as well as saves you money on other types of egg fillers.

 Last of all, you can use real eggs.
 I wouldn’t recommend using them in raw state because that can get pretty messy, but hard-boiled will get the job done.
 Using real eggs allows you to buy them in larger numbers, saving a ton of money, and making it an ideal choice for bigger families.
 Not to mention, dying and decorating Easter eggs is a fun family event.

 Like chocolate eggs, when the Easter egg hunt is over you can eat the hard-boiled eggs.
 They make a great snack on their own or you can use them to make dishes like egg salad for sandwiches, deviled eggs, pickled eggs, chop them up to top leafy salads with, and more.